Section A Section B Section C MTWF 8:30-9:20

 - Scorelator has become an open source, free program since January 1, 2015.

 - DO NOT send any e-mails from Scorelator.
-Talk to your instructions and TAs for any questions.
+Talk to your instructor and TAs for any questions.